christ-offer/supastack-starter-pack/readme.md

 I have purposefully not included any css.
 This is a starter pack after all.

 There are some classes and id's added in to the HTML, but mostly for htmx functionality.

-Also: I have added some functions for sanitizing html and input and stuff - but it is currently not in use in any of the functions.
-Not tested, but should work.. ;)

 ## Screenshots: